neonkore/Nunicode/README.md

 Better example is Hungarian letter "Dz".
 Simply put, collation is defined as "D" < "Dz" < "E", all three strings are graphemes.
-If such collation is used and and nunicode encounters "D", it will look-ahead to test if it's "D" or "Dz".
+If such collation is used and nunicode encounters "D", it will look-ahead to test if it's "D" or "Dz".
 Weight will be determined by the result of this test.
 This also implies "BDE" < "BDzE" < "BEE".